marcocofano/excalidraw.nvim/README.md

 ### Create a new file

 Call `:Excalidraw create`.
 It will prompt for a file name.
-If a path is provided, it will create all intermediate folders.
+If a path is provided, it will create all intermediate directories.
 You can also give the filepath as an argument to the command, like: `:Escalidraw create [filepath]`

 #### Create behaviour